 How will I feel when I am on the Cytomel or T3 for several weeks?

-The majority of patients feel fine.
-Since patients taking T3 are often mildly hyperthyroid, especially if they are taking two tablets a day, some patients even feel better on T3 compared to how they feel on l-thyroxine.
-Falling withdrawal of T3, patients may feel a bit tired and achy, as if they have a mild flu or cold.
+The majority of patients feel fine, however the response to withdrawal of thyroid hormone can be variable.
+Since patients taking T3 (Cytomel) are often mildly hyperthyroid, especially if they are taking two tablets of Cytomel a day, some patients even feel better on T3 compared to how they feel on l-thyroxine.
+Following withdrawal of T3, patients may feel a bit tired and achy, as if they have a mild flu or cold.
+Muscles may be especially sensitive and sore during this time period, hence it may be advisable to avoid strenuous exercise while hypothyroid, whereas activities such as walks, moderate swimming, and light stretching or mild yoga are probably fine.
 Three weeks of withdrawal from thyroxine appears to be sufficient for most patients undergoing diagnostic testing as described in Health-Related Quality-of-Life Study in Patients With Carcinoma of the Thyroid After Thyroxine Withdrawal for Whole Body Scanning.
 Laryngoscope.
 2006 Nov; 116 (11) :2060-2066

 I just had my follow-up total body scan and it was negative.
 Can I restart my thyroid hormone?

-In addition to the results of the scan, it is important to obtain a thyroglobulin blood test at the same time of the scan.
-As the results of the thyroglobulin test can take several days to a week to come back, it is advisable to go stay off thyroid hormone completely or start back on T3 (Cytomel) while waiting for the results of the thyroglobulin, depending on your physicians recommendation.
+In addition to the results of the scan, it is very important to obtain a thyroglobulin blood test at the same time of the scan.
+As the results of the thyroglobulin test can take several days to a week to come back, it is advisable to go stay off thyroid hormone (thyroxine) completely or start back on T3 (Cytomel) while waiting for the results of the thyroglobulin, depending on your physicians recommendation.
+Cytomel can be started after blood for the thyroglobulin test is obtained and the total body scan is completed.

 My total body scan is negative but my thyroglobulin is elevated.
 What should I do?